 One of the best things to do in Arrowtown (and it’s free too) is to visit the Arrowtown Chinese Settlement which showcases the huts Chinese miners lived in during the gold rush.
 Some of the huts have also been restored so visitors can step back in time and see just how hard Chinese settlers had it back then.
 To reach the settlement walk along Buckingham Street towards Bush Creek.
 Located on the grassed area is the Chinese Settlement.

 There’s also a great hike located in Arrowtown, that is a favorite with locals – the Sawpit Gully Track is a beautiful short hike that leads up German Hill before looping back down to Arrowtown.
-The trail starts just past the Chinese Settlement and in total is 8 kilometers (5 miles) long with a 400-meter elevation gain taking around 2.5 hours.
+The trail starts just past the Chinese Settlement and in total is 8 kilometers (5 miles) long with a 400-meter (1,312 feet) elevation gain taking around 2.5 hours.

-Afterwards, be sure to check out one of the many great cafes in Arrowtown like my personal favorites Provisions and The Chop Shop.
+Afterward, be sure to check out one of the many great cafes in Arrowtown like my personal favorites Provisions and The Chop Shop.